About

 This includes H&F board members and the following mentors who help to hold us accountable in our actions and prioritize the impact of our work.
 The FAC explores how design might be leveraged for cultural empowerment, transformational restoration, and creative freedom in the design industry.

-Dr. Jeanine Weekes Schroer, Chair
+Dr. Jeanine Weekes Schroer

 Associate Professor of Philosophy